Komen (Not) for the Cure: The Complete and Utter Pinkwashing of AmericaUpdated: October 30, 2017Activism, Healthy Living

 pinkred cent went into education about how diet greatly affects the development of cancer, particularly how cancer thrives on sugar and other toxic foods.
 No mention of avoiding junk food and eating whole, organic foods.

-- Komen refuses to acknowledge nontoxic screening alternatives to mammograms such as thermography even though it is well known that mammograms cause cancer and result in misdiagnosis and unnecessary treatment of thousands of women every single year.
+- Komen refuses to acknowledge nontoxic screening alternatives to mammograms.
+These include thermography and even better, breast ultrasounds which are zero radiation, no compression alternatives that find breast cancer far earlier than mammograms!
+It is well known that mammograms cause cancer and result in misdiagnosis and unnecessary treatment of thousands of women every single year.
 In addition, there is zero evidence that mammograms save lives in the majority of cases.

 - The “research” funded by Komen is for the pharmaceutical industry only.
 Not a dime for Dr. Burzynski in Houston or Dr. Gonzalez in New York (a recent recipient of the Integrity in Science Award from the Weston A. Price Foundation) who are both practicing safe, holistic and highly effective cancer treatments as compared to the living death that is conventional chemo/radiation.
 Even though Suzanne Somers beat her breast cancer with mistletoe extract injections and wrote a bestseller about it, Komen hasn’t even consulted with her.